-- 1. We presume that the RFID tag initially sleeps and wakes up after receiving beacon frame broadcasted by the RFID reader.
-Hereafter, the tag calculates the reader public key as r = H1(reader MAC address).
-Subsequently, the tag randomly generates two 128 bit integer i and w, where i is temporary session key. - 2.
-The tag then generates two ciphertexts C1 = w(Q + rP)and $C2 = i \bigoplus H2(g^w)$ .
-The tag subsequently requests to join in the RFID system by sending the two ciphertexts to the reader.
-The tag also includes its MAC address t =H1(tag MAC address) in the encrypted payload, in order to protect its identity from being revealed by unauthorized party.
-In this case, all contents in the message including the session key i and the tag MAC address are encrypted using the reader public key.
-Thus, only the reader can decrypt the message. - 3.
-The reader receives and decrypts the messages using its private key R. The reader can recover the session key i by calculating $i = H2(e(R, CI)) \bigoplus C2$ .
-To achieve efficient communication, the reader tentatively saves the key i and the value of C1 for further steps.
-Each message created by the tag in the three-way handshake will use the initial session key i and the value of C1 will be used to calculate primary session key.
+- 1. Initially, the database sends query message to the RFID tag through the reader, in order to inquiry the tag ID.
+In this case, The reader firstly calculates the tag public key as t = H1(tag MAC address).
+Subsequently, the reader randomly generates two 128 bit integer i and w, where i is temporary session key. - 2.
+The reader then generates two ciphertexts CI = w(Q + tP)and $C2 = i \bigoplus H2(g^w)$.
+The reader subsequently pass on the query message that is included in the two ciphertexts to the RFID tag.
+The reader also includes its MAC address r = H1(reader MAC address) in the encrypted payload.
+This mechanism is conducted in order to protect its identity from being revealed by unauthorized party.
+In this case, all contents in the message including the query message, the session key i and the reader MAC address are encrypted using the RFID tag public key.
+Thus, only the corresponded RFID tag can decrypt the message.

+3. The tag receives and decrypts the messages using its private key T. The tag is able to elicit all contents of the message including the session key i by calculating $i = H2(e(T, C1)) \oplus C2$.

-The temporary session key is shared based on the pairing function calculated as follows.
+The temporary session key i are shared based on the pairing function calculated as follows.